 - Define your philosophy and process

 You should establish your strategy for providing support and customer service.
-Without a consistent approach, your customer service delivery would be in disarray and inconsistent.
+Without a consistent approach, your customer service delivery will be disorganized and inconsistent.

 To build up ideas that you wish to influence your company’s customer service interactions, such as speed, proactivity, and accessibility, start by defining your customer service principles and philosophy.